 “Nobody can go back and start a new beginning, but anyone can start today and make a new ending.” – Maria Robinson

-I’m not writing this to be sensational or clear my conscience.
-But the raw nature of this confessional might make for an eye opening experience.
+I’m not writing this to be sensational or to clear my conscience.
+But the raw nature of this confessional might make for an eye-opening experience.

-This is a tale of how not to manage your resources and your life.
-It comes with redemption at the end but it takes a long time to get there.
+This is a tale of how not to manage your life and what not to take your biggest risk on.
+Yes, redemption comes, but it takes a long time to get there.

-Fair warning: I might come off as an unredeemable asshole and won’t try to convince you I wasn’t at points in my life.
+Fair warning: I might come off as an unredeemable jerk and won’t try to convince you I wasn’t.
 I’ve wanted to talk about this for a long time and Advanced Riskology was the catalyst for finally doing it.